 The DELAY button can be set as a device selection button or an SBOX button in the Setup menu.

 6 Editing buttons

-These carry out Cueup & Play (rewind action) operations on material, and timeline settings.
+These buttons set start and stop points.
 These operations are only valid while a device is selected with the device selection buttons.